Contributing

 • JDK 8 (temurin or any other distribution; mandatory)

-• JDK 17 (GraalVM CE distribution; optional)
+• JDK 17 (GraalVM CE distribution; optional; needed for building cli-bot image)

 Some details for the above requirements are as follows: